qrzn23/min/wip/confessions/content.md

 I think I ate two dozen oysters and a pheasant, and drank a bottle of No. III, one of the happiest champagnes in the famous — can you say “caterer's”?
 Yes: — I mean caterer's cellar.
 Yes, I did myself proud, for the Magician, Oliver Haddo, was Aleister Crowley; his house “Skene” was Boleskine.
 The hero's witty remarks were, many of them, my own.
 He had, like Arnold Bennett, not spared his shirt cuff.

 But I had jumped too hastily to conclusions when I said, “Maugham has written a book.”
 I found phrase after phrase, paragraph after paragraph, page after page, bewilderingly familiar; and then I remembered that in my early days of the G∴ D∴ I had introduced Gerald Kelly to the Order and reflected that Maugham had become a great friend of Kelly's, and stayed with him at Camberwell Vicarage.
 Maugham had taken some of the most private and personal incidents of my life, my marriage, my explorations, my adventures with big game, my magical opinions, ambitions and exploits, and so on.
 He had added a number of the many absurd legends of which I was the central figure.
 He had patched all these together by innumerable strips of paper clipped from the books which I had told Gerald to buy.
 I had never supposed that plagiarism could have been so varied, extensive and shameless.
 The Memoirs of a Physician, The Island of Doctor Moreau, The Blossom an the Fruit, and numerous other more or less occult works of fiction had supplied the plot, and many of them the incidents.
-The Kabbalah Unveiled[1] The Life of Paracelsus, The Ritual and Dogma of Transcendental Magic and others had been transcribed, whole pages at a time, with such slight changes as “failed” for “resulted in failure”, and occasional additions or omissions.
+The Kabbalah Unveiled^[WEH note: Itself a plagiarism entire!]
+The Life of Paracelsus, The Ritual and Dogma of Transcendental Magic and others had been transcribed, whole pages at a time, with such slight changes as “failed” for “resulted in failure”, and occasional additions or omissions.

 I like Maugham well enough personally, though many people resent a curious trick which he has of saying spiteful things about everybody.
 I always feel that he, like myself, makes such remarks without malice, for the sake of their cleverness.
 I was not in the least offended by the attempts of the book to represent me as, in many ways, the most atrocious scoundrel, for he had done more than justice to the qualities of which I was proud; and despite himself he had been compelled, like Balaam, to prophesy concerning me.
 He attributed to me certain characteristics which he meant to represent as abominable, but were actually superb.